dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/trees_tutorial/3-trees.md

     }
 }
 ```
-with this code you will end up with a binary tree with 7 elements and all of them are going to be placed in this simple tree base structure.
+With this code you will end up with a binary tree with 7 elements and all of them are going to be placed in this simple tree base structure.

 ## Adding elements to the binary tree
-You can easily add more elements by creating new nodes and adding them to specific points in your binary list
+You can easily add more elements by creating new nodes and adding them to specific points in your binary list, as shown in the code example:
-code example:
 ```csharp
 // Add more elements to the binary tree
         BinaryTreeNode newNode1 = new BinaryTreeNode { Value = "Slipknot" };